-The line comes in two lengths, 12' and 15'.
-The lines have about 10' (or 13') of PVC coated running line, a 5-6" length of bright red Hi-Vis sighter, 18-20" of clear mono and a tippet ring.
-You could make your own (but then again, I could have too).
+I carry the RIGS 15' floating line.
+The line have about 13' of PVC coated running line, a 5-6" length of bright red Hi-Vis sighter, 18-20" of clear mono and a tippet ring.
+You could make your own (but then again, I could have, too).
 RIGS has done the development work on overall length, length of Hi-Vis sighter vs. clear mono, and choice of materials.
 Choosing to use their line is definitely keeping it simple.

 The line comes with a loop for a girth hitch so you will need a knot in your lillian.

 RIGS Floating Tenkara Line